Fees and Funding

 Eligibility for tuition fee loans can depend on a number of factors such as where you have been living during the past 3-5 years and applicants should seek advice from Study Finance England via https://www.gov.uk/student-finance/overview if they are unsure as to whether or not they will be eligible for a tuition fee loan.

-Tuition fees for 2017 entry are £9,250 at both campuses.
+Tuition fees for 2018 entry are £9,250 at both campuses for Home and EU students.
+The fees for International students are £13,500.
 For further information on our tuition fees, email email@example.com or call our Student Recruitment & Admissions Office on 03332417333.

 Cost of living